arpi17/coding-assignment/README.md

 ##### Caveats

 - Only _subsets_ of the intervals in the current `state` can be deleted.
 If an interval-to-be-deleted intersects with another one in the `state`, but is not fully contained in it, no deletion will take place
-- If parts of an interval is deleted later the _original_ interval cannot be removed
+- If parts of an interval is deleted later the _original_ interval cannot be removed as a whole
-- Upon deletion the remaining parts of an interval will appear as distinct elements in the `state` however the merge distance can be such that the action won't have any visible effects in the output
+- Upon deletion the remaining parts of an interval will appear as distinct elements in the `state` however the _merge distance_ can be such that the action won't have any visible effects in the output

 ### On efficiency

 This method computes the output in every step.
-Although I chose this approach since for smaller input sizes it was the easiest to implement it can get slow as the `state` grows.
+I chose this approach since it was the easiest to implement however it can get slow as the `state` grows.

 A better way would be to store the output separately and only _update_ the relevant parts of it when adding, removing or deleting an interval.